DevExpress-Examples/asp-net-web-forms-gridview-custom-buttons-in-batch-edit-mode/Readme.md

 </Templates>
 ```

 Handle the [BatchEditEndEditing](http://docs.devexpress.devx/AspNet/js-ASPxClientGridView.BatchEditEndEditing) event and change the button visibility based on your conditions.
-In this example, custom buttons repeat the default buttons' behavior: they are hidden when the Grid has no changes and the _Show changes_ button changes its text when clicked.
+In this example, custom buttons imitate the behavior of default buttons: they are hidden when the Grid has no changes and the _Show changes_ button changes its text to _Hide preview_ when clicked.

 ```js
 function SetButtonsVisibility(s) {